Harshvardhan-Asnade/AlgroTools/CLERK_SETUP.md

 - ✅ Client components marked with "use client"
 - ✅ Modal mode for better UX

+## 🚀 Deploying to Vercel

+When deploying to Vercel, you MUST add environment variables to your Vercel project:

+### Required Steps:
+1. Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+2. Add these two variables:
+   - `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`
+   - `CLERK_SECRET_KEY`
+3. Enable them for Production, Preview, and Development
+4. Redeploy your application

+📄 See `VERCEL_DEPLOYMENT.md` for detailed instructions.

 ## 🎉 You're All Set!

 Start your dev server and begin testing authentication.
 Clerk handles all the complex parts automatically!